 By entering a Financial Agreement, you and your partner effectively put aside the Family Law Act, and you have the chance to write your own rules about what will happen if your relationship ends.

-The types of rules that can be put in place with a Financial Agreement can include:
+The types of rules which can be put into place with a Financial Agreement can include:

 - A full summary of your assets at the time you enter the Agreement, to avoid disputes about the value of the assets you each bring;